Transfer Center

 • Intersegmental General Education Transfer Curriculum (IGETC) – Students who plan to apply to University of California (UC), and/or California State Universities may follow this GE pattern.

-• Electives–any transferable courses in addition to major and GE courses to meet the 60 unit requirements
+• Electives–any transferable courses in addition to major and GE courses to meet the 60-unit requirements

-Note: Students, who are transferring to CSU or UC and complete one of the above GE patterns, may provide a verification of completion of lower division GE courses.
+Please Note: Students, who are transferring to CSU or UC and complete one of the above GE patterns, may provide a verification of completion of lower division GE courses.
 To do so, they need to request an official transcript including a full or partial certification of GE courses via WebSMART.
 Students, who do not file for certification, must follow the local GE pattern at CSU and UC Campuses.

 Some of the California private universities may also accept IGETC in lieu of their local GE requirements.
 For more information, please meet with a counselor and/or visit the university’s website.